nexy7574/cli-utils/README.md

 If a script does not work with your python version (e.g. a SyntaxError is raised at runtime), please upgrade your python version.
 You can also open an issue to ask me to update the minimum python version, or open a PR to do it yourself.

+## Configuration

+All configuration files are stored in `$HOME/.config/cli-utils`, even on Windows.

+You should not need to edit these files as usually they're controlled by scripts.

+## Cache?

+Any caches are stored in `$HOME/.cache/cli-utils`, though caches aren't frequently used.
+More-often than not, any "cache" files are stored in /tmp (or an equivalent temporary directory).

 ## Contributing